Tiolu22/alx-system_engineering-devops/0x00-shell_basics/README.md

-changes directory to previous one
+list all files in parent and current directory